 We will advertise the space on our websites, however we strongly recommend you and the other tenants all take whatever steps are necessary to get the room let.
 We recommend the following:

-It is imperative that all of the tenants make best efforts to find a replacement as you are all liable for any defaults, although it remains the person leaving's primary responsibility.
+It is imperative that all of the tenants make best efforts to find a replacement as you are all liable for any defaults, although it remains the primary responsibility of the tenant who is leaving.
 This is also important in terms of finding a suitable replacement as it is those who are remaining that will have to live with the new tenant.

 We very strongly recommend that the smallest/most unmarketable room is not left for whoever is coming in, as this will make your job that much harder.